 - Whose introduction causes or is likely to cause economic or environmental harm or harm to human health.

 (The proper horticultural term for other plants that may become aggressive in the garden is “thugs”.)

-Easy identification: Some plants are very easy to identify and locate in the winter.
-For instance, honeysuckle shrubs (Lonicera maackii, L. morrowii, and L. tatarica) are some of the last shrubs to drop leaves in fall and produce red, shiny berries, while multiflora rose has green stems all winter which are easy to spot in wooded areas.
+Easy Identification: Some plants are very easy to identify and locate in the winter.
+For instance, honeysuckle shrubs (Lonicera maackii, L. morrowii, and L. tatarica) are some of the last shrubs to drop leaves in fall.
+They produce red, shiny berries, while multiflora rose has green stems all winter which are easy to spot in wooded areas.

-- Taking advantage of different plant attributes: Some invasive plants, such as English Ivy (Hedera helix) remain evergreen while many native groundcover plants are dormant.
+Taking Advantage of Plant Attributes: Some invasive plants, such as English Ivy (Hedera helix) remain evergreen while many native groundcover plants are dormant.
 This may be an opportunity to apply an herbicide to gain control of large infestations.

-Know your invasive plants: Just because you buy a plant at a garden center, doesn’t mean it isn’t invasive.
-Believe it or not, plants such as Japanese barberry (Berberis thunbergii) are both on the PA invasive plant list http://www.dcnr.state.pa.us/forestry/plants/invasiveplants and readily available for purchase.
+Know Your Invasive Plants: Just because you buy a plant at a garden center, doesn’t mean it isn’t invasive.
+Believe it or not, plants such as Japanese barberry (Berberis thunbergii) are both on the PA invasive plant list and readily available for purchase.

-- One species at a time: On my own property, I often try to control one invasive species at a time.
-I find it easier to get rid of all Wineberry (Rubus phoenicolasius) for example, than every invasive plant on three acres.
+One Species at a Time: On my own property, I often try to control one invasive species at a time.
+I find it easier to get rid of all Wineberry (Rubus phoenicolasius) for example, rather than every invasive plant on three acres.
 The additional benefit of this approach is that it is then easier to keep that species under control since it is no longer spreading from within the property lines.